Home » Breakfast & Brunch » Sausage Egg and Cheese Breakfast Casserole

 Instructions

-• reheat the oven to 375°F and spray a 13 x 9 inch baking dish with cooking spray.
+• Preheat the oven to 375°F and spray a 13 x 9 inch baking dish with cooking spray.

-• In a separate skillet over medium-high heat, saute the chopped green onions in 2 Tbsp of butter, just until they're beginning to soften.
+• To the skillet over medium-high heat saute the chopped green onions in 2 Tbsp of butter, just until they're beginning to soften.

-• In a small mixing bowl, whisk together 8 eggs with 3 tablespoons of milk.
+• In a medium bowl, whisk together 8 eggs with 3 tablespoons of milk.
 Season with salt and black pepper to taste.
+Add to the onions and lower the heat to medium low.

 • Soft scramble the eggs for 2 minutes then remove from the heat.
 The eggs should be cooked but still soft.

-• Press one can of crescent rolls onto the bottom and slightly up the sides of the baking dish.
+• Assemble: Press one can of crescent rolls onto the bottom and 1 inch up the sides of the baking dish.
 Seal the perforations in the crescent rolls as you press the dough.

 • Arrange the cooked and crumbled sausage over the scrambled eggs and sprinkle the shredded cheese on top.